imagej/napari-imagej/doc/examples/trackmate.rst

 Running TrackMate
 ^^^^^^^^^^^^^^^^^

+**Note:** if you haven't started the ImageJ GUI yet, `do so now <../initialization.html#starting_the_imageJ_gui>`_.
+You *can* search for TrackMate in the napari-imagej search bar, but it will just tell you to open the ImageJ GUI.

-Once your image data is open and has the correct dimension order start TrackMate by either searching in the napari-imagej search bar or via the menu selection ``Plugins>Tracking>TrackMate``.
+Once your image data is open and has the correct dimension order, start TrackMate by either searching in the ImageJ search bar or via the menu selection ``Plugins>Tracking>TrackMate``.

 Once TrackMate has loaded, walk through the TrackMate tracking options to generate tracks.
 Using the sample data, we used the following settings for successful tracking:

 - **Detector**: LoG (Laplacian of Gaussian) detector